somnambulist-tech/collection/README.md

 The Collection supports object access, array access and iteration.

-The Collection supports `__call()` that proxies through to invoke() allowing methods to be called on all object items.
+The Collection supports a virtual property `run` that allows method calling.
+Previously `__call` was used however in the V3 re-write this highlighted numerous bugs that were masked.
+To call a method, ensure the collection implements `Runnable` and use the Runnable trait, then: `$col->run->methodName(arg1, arg2)` it returns the original collection after running the method.

-Nested arrays are automatically converted to new Collections when accessed.
+Nested arrays can be automatically converted to new Collections when accessed if set (default).

 #### Other Notes